NordicPlayground/nrf-knx-iot/doc/testing_samples/knxiot_application_samples/light_switch_actuator.rst

 Light Switch Actuator
 #####################

-This sample demonstrates KNX IoT Point API device with four **Light Switch Actuator Basic** Functional Blocks where each is built with a single **Switch On/Off** input Datapoint (Datapointype ID: 1.001, Name: DPT_Switch).
+This sample demonstrates KNX IoT Point API device with four Light Switch Actuator basic Functional Blocks.
+Each of them is built with a single Switch On/Off input Datapoint (Datapointype ID: 1.001, Name: DPT_Switch).

-For details check `KNX Interworking Datapoint Types`_ specification.
+Check the `KNX Interworking Datapoint Types`_ specification for details.

 Requirements
 ************